She Wants Revenge: History

 She Wants Revenge, a duo consisting of Justin Warfield and Adam Bravin, formed in 2004.
 Warfield was formerly a rapper whose 1991 single "Season of the Vic" reached No. 18 on Billboard's Hot Rap Singles chart and was featured on Bomb the Bass' song "Bug Powder Dust", a No. 24 hit in the UK.
 Bravin was a DJ under the name DJ Adam 12 and played for Crazy Town from 1995 to 1996.

+The group were scouted and later signed by Limp Bizkit frontman Fred Durst to his label Flawless Records in April 2005.

 The group's self-titled debut was released on January 31, 2006.
 Lead single "These Things" starred Garbage singer Shirley Manson in its music video, while Joaquin Phoenix directed the video for second single "Tear You Apart".

 The band toured extensively through 2006 with Depeche Mode and Placebo.

 In 2007, the group was featured on the track "Time" with Timbaland.
-In a recent interview, Adam Bravin told Suicide Girls that She Wants Revenge has a lot of unreleased potential b-sides, like "Love to Sleep", which they would like to share.
+In a 2017 interview, Adam Bravin told Suicide Girls that She Wants Revenge has a lot of unreleased potential b-sides, like "Love to Sleep", which they would like to share.
 Adam added that the band would like to tour with their heroes The Cure and Bauhaus and in 2011 they did tour with Peter Murphy, lead singer of Bauhaus, on his "Ninth" tour in the US.

 They were released from their contract with the label Geffen/Interscope, according to a MySpace bulletin.
 The group formed their own label, Perfect Kiss, formerly an imprint, in 2008.

 Their EP, Save Your Soul, was released to iTunes on May 13, 2008.
 The EP contained four tracks: "Save Your Soul", "A Hundred Kisses", "Sugar", and "Sleep".
 The group has formed a fan club and participated in the 2008 Nylon summer tour.
 Their song "Tear You Apart" appeared in the first season of the TV show Fringe (episode 18, "Midnight"), in the movie The Number 23 starring Jim Carrey, and in the season 5 première of American Horror Story (episode 1, "Checking In").